 I kept my personal account, which I very occasionally sign in to.
 When I do, it’s via the old fashioned way of logging in through a browser.

-How it affected my life
+How deleting Instagram affected my life and made me happier

 Honestly, I didn’t realise how much time I was wasting until I deleted the Instagram app.
 Suddenly, I was left with all this free time that I didn’t have before.